 Some of the most common damaging insects for plants include gnats, spider mites, and whiteflies.
 Prevent pests from attacking your garden with such techniques as waiting 30 days to introduce new plants to the area you keep other plants, removing weak plants, using seaweed mulch or spray, and keeping leaves clean by wiping them down with soap and water.
 If bugs damage your plants, identify which kind it is, then use a natural remedy to eliminate them.
 Keep in mind that some insects are beneficial to your plants, like ladybugs or praying mantises.

 Going on vacation?
 Nice for you, but not for your houseplants.
-Make sure that you arrange for someone to come and water your plants while you are away.
-Another option is to use a Plant Nanny device—a terracotta-watering stake that you attach a bottle of water to on one end and then insert the other end into the soil.
+Make sure you arrange for someone to come and water your plants while you are away.
+Another option is to use a Plant Nanny device—a terracotta-watering stake to which you attach a bottle of water on one end and then insert the other into the soil.
 When the soil dries, it automatically draws water from the bottle.

 10. Not fertilizing

-Houseplants are dependent on their soil for nutrients and may need supplements for optimal health, growth, and bloom production.
+Houseplants depend on their soil for nutrients and may need supplements for optimal health, growth, and bloom production.
 Using a balanced houseplant food (which can be purchased at any nursery or big box store) regularly, as instructed by the manufacturer, will ensure your plant is getting the nutrients it needs.
-Check to see if your plant variety is listed on the back label when picking out a fertilizer.
+Check if your plant variety is listed on the back label when picking a fertilizer.
 Some plants, such as orchids, require fertilizers specially formulated for their needs.
 Be sure to follow the instructions on the label for your plant, as over-fertilizing can kill your plants.